bcmichael/RNMR-Docs/docs/command/full_command.md

 `REMTBL` removes all entries in name table nam that alphabetically fall between first and last inclusive.
 If nam or first are not specified RNMR will prompt for them with a default of temp.
 If last is not specified RNMR will not prompt for it and will remove only an entry whose name exactly matches first.
+## RENMAC
+Rename macro

+Category: Macro

+Format: `RENMAC` nam1 nam2

+Defaults: temp temp

+Description:
+`REMMAC` renames macro nam1 to nam2.
+If either name is omitted RNMR will prompt for it with a default of temp.
 ## RGPIB
 Read string from GPIB device